 I am the right tutor for your child because I believe that all children can reach their fullest potential with the right guidance.
 This guidance can come from a great teacher, parent, or other source of inspiration.
 I will work with your child to help them reach that potential in a safe, and relaxed atmosphere.

-Minnesota State University-Mankato - Bachelors, Elementary Education
+Undergraduate Degree: Minnesota State University-Mankato - Bachelors, Elementary Education

-University of St. Mary - Masters, Education
+Graduate Degree: University of Saint Mary - Masters, Education

 What is your teaching philosophy?